makersmakingchange/Willow-Joystick/README.md

 <!--- A brief summary of the project.
 What it does, who it is for, how much it costs. --->
 The Willow joystick is a low force joystick that builds off the magnetic gimbal from the LipSync.
 The Willow is intended to fill a gap in the Makers Making Change joystick selection and provide a low force option similar to something like the Feather joystick.

+The Willow is made up of the Willow Joystick and the Willow Hub.
+The Joystick is the primary user interface and contains a low-force Hall-Effect joytick.
+The Hub has a display that provides a graphical interface for independently adjusting settings, as well as it provides the connection to the host device and up to three external assistive switches with 3.5 mm jacks.

+The Willow is compatible with a range of host devices that are able to support a USB Mouse, a USB Gamepad and/or a Bluetooth Mouse.
+Compatible devices include PC and Mac computers and laptops, Android, iOS, and Windows smartphone and tablets, and the Xbox Adaptive Controller.

-The device is comprised of off-the-shelf electronics and 3D printed parts.
+The device is comprised of off-the-shelf electronics and hardware, a custom PCB and 3D printed parts.
+The overall cost of materials (including materials required in bulk) for a single build is about $180 (plus shipping).
+In larger quantities, the cost of materials is closer to $135.

 The Willow Joystick is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

-The overall cost of materials is $135.24 CAD

 <img src="Photos/Willow_Joystick.png" width="500" alt="Willow joystick.">

 ## Makers Making Change Assistive Device Library
-Device not yet published to MMC library
+Makers Making Change Assistive Device Library Listing:[<MMCWebLink>](<MMCWebLink>)

 ## How to Obtain the Device
 ### 1. Do-it-Yourself (DIY) or Do-it-Together (DIT)